Roberts Endowment for Undergraduate Research in Asia

 Students are encouraged to attend a proposal crafting workshop hosted by the Flatley Center for Undergraduate Scholarly Engagement (CUSE).

 There is no special application process for this funding.
 Simply submit a Liu Institute research or language grant application following our standard deadlines and check the "Roberts Endowment for Undergraduate Research” box when you apply.

 Note: Due to the competitive nature of the Roberts Endowment grants, late applications will not be accepted.

 For questions regarding this special funding opportunity, please email the Liu Institute at firstname.lastname@example.org

 October 16, 2020 (now extended until November 1, 2020)

 March 12, 2021 (now extended until March 19, 2021)

-Thank you to Paul Roberts '71 for his generosity in establishing the Roberts Endowment for Undergraduate Research in Asia.
+Thank you to Paul Roberts '71 and his wife Jane for their generosity in establishing the Roberts Endowment for Undergraduate Research in Asia.